 • Sunrooms.

-ENERGY STAR also recommends using mini-splits in homes with special challenges, such as:
+ENERGY STAR also recommends having mini-splits in houses with atypical challenges, such as:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either as a result of high fuel expenses or low efficiency.
+• Costly central heat, either as a result of high fuel costs or reduced efficiency.

-When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have exact control over temperatures from room to room, due to zoned mini-split technology.
+In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over temperatures from room to room, due to zoned mini-split technology.

-From helping you select the ideal model to professionally installing it, our professionals at Assured Appliance & Heating & Air can take care of all your mini-split installation needs.
-Reach us at 847-306-8990 now to find out how a mini-split system can make your residence more comfortable and to receive your free estimate!
+From helping you pick the right model to expertly installing it, our pros at Assured Appliance & Heating & Air can take care of all your mini-split installation needs.
+Give us a call at 847-306-8990 right away to find out how a mini-split system can make your residence cozier and to request your free estimate!